« Return to all books

 Cedric Reverand, George Duke Humphrey Distinguished Professor Emeritus of English at the University of Wyoming, specializes in seventeenth- and eighteenth-century English literature.
 He has published extensively in that area, especially on Dryden and Pope, but also on art, architecture, and music.
 He is currently the general editor of Eighteenth-Century Life.

-Abraham Cowley (1618-1667): A Seventeenth-Century English Poet Recovered Purchase Globally
+Abraham Cowley (1618-1667): A Seventeenth-Century English Poet Recovered Purchase from Liverpool UP

 Details